Overview

 Solicitation

-Solicitation means the sale or offer for sale of any property, goods, products, or services, including the distribution of literature to promote a commercial message; or the receipt of or request for any gift or contribution.
+Solicitation as defined by The Texas State University System (TSUS) Rules and Regulations, Chapter VII, Section 1: the sale or offer for sale of any property, goods, products or services; or the receipt of or request for any gift or contribution.

 Types of Solicitation